-But did you know that vaporizing marijuana has to be done just right, or you’re actually wasting your bud and spending lots of extra money?
+But did you know that vaporizing marijuana has to be done just right, or you’re actually wasting your bud?

 If you stick your nose close to a bud and inhale deeply, you’re getting some molecules of unheated marijuana compounds into your respiratory tract, but those molecules haven’t been heated and won’t get you truly high.